Teachers strike in Jersey City after no deal on contract

-JERSEY CITY, New Jersey (WABC) --Teachers went on strike after no deal could be reached between the union and the school board in Jersey City.
+JERSEY CITY, New Jersey (WABC) --Jersey City teachers went on strike Friday after no deal could be reached between the union and the school board.

 It's been 20 years since teachers in Jersey City have gone on strike.

-Jersey City schools will have a half day Friday, and district officials posted on their web page that it was "because of the STRIKE" called by the Jersey City Education Association.
+Schools had have a half day Friday, and district officials posted on their web page that it was "because of the STRIKE" called by the Jersey City Education Association.

+A robocall message to parents added, "The school board has been working hard to negotiate an agreement with the teachers' union and we are disappointed that the union has decided to take this disruptive step."

+Most students were instructed to sit in the schools' auditoriums.
+They were dismissed at 12:45 p.m.

 The union announced the strike Friday morning.
-Teachers were told to be prepared for one and Greco said Wednesday that if a contract was not approved Thursday night then "game over."
+Teachers were told to be prepared for one, and Greco said Wednesday that if a contract was not approved Thursday night, then "game over."

-Thursday night, hundreds of teachers attended the Jersey City school board meeting at Snyder High School on Bergen Avenue to turn up the heat on the board to push the talks forward, but no progress was made.

-"Get this done or there will be consequences, said Kristen Zadroga-Hart.
-"And none of us want that.
-Do you think people want to lose pay?"
+Contract negotiations resumed at 9 a.m. to review a contract offer that appears to have emerged from the school board last night.

+Friday morning, substitute teachers showing up had to have a police escort to break the picket line as protesters yelled "shame."

 "$14,000 in health insurance premiums?
 People in the private sector don't pay that," said middle school drama teacher Colleen Kelleher.
 "And guess what?
 People on the private sector make more money than us!"